bibbox/bibbox-documentation/docs/installation-image.md

 ## Start the machine

-The BIBBOX demo VM is a ubuntu server with an desktop (Graphical User Interface) for local testing. to be used as is.
+The BIBBOX demo VM is an Ubuntu server with an desktop (Graphical User Interface) for local testing.

-You can log in with username **v** and passwords **vendetta** and start using the BIBBOX by accessing it in a Browser like Firefox at the URL <http://bibbox.local.domain>.
+You can log in with username **v** and passwords **vendetta** and start using the BIBBOX in a local browser with the URL <http://bibbox.local.domain>.

 Please be aware, that after the virtual machine has started, it takes several minutes until the server can be accessed.